FRITZ!WLAN Repeater 310 – Service - Knowledge Base

 Note:The configuration procedure and notes on functions given in this guide refer to the latest FRITZ!OS for the FRITZ!WLAN Repeater.

-1 Preparing a network device
+1 Preparing the device

 2 Assigning static IP settings to FRITZ!WLAN Repeater